rajankit3107/sweetly/README.md

 - **Icons**: Emoji-based for universal compatibility
 - **Animations**: Framer Motion for smooth interactions

+## 🤖 My AI Usage

+### Which AI tools were used

+- **GitHub Copilot**
+- **ChatGPT (OpenAI GPT-4)**
+- **Claude (Anthropic)**

+### How AI tools were used

+- **GitHub Copilot**: Used for code completion, boilerplate generation, and inline code suggestions while writing both backend and frontend code.
+It helped speed up repetitive coding tasks and provided quick syntax corrections.
+- **ChatGPT (OpenAI GPT-4)**: Used for brainstorming API endpoint structures, debugging TypeScript errors, generating documentation, and getting explanations for complex code or error messages.
+Also used to draft commit messages and improve code comments.
+- **Claude (Anthropic)**: Used for code review suggestions, generating alternative implementations, and providing feedback on architectural decisions.
+Also contributed to some commit messages as a co-author.

+### Reflection on AI impact

+AI tools significantly accelerated the development process by reducing time spent on boilerplate, debugging, and documentation.
+They enabled rapid prototyping and provided instant feedback on code quality and best practices.
+However, careful human review was always applied to ensure correctness, security, and maintainability.
+The combination of multiple AI assistants led to a more robust and well-documented codebase, while freeing up time for creative problem-solving and design.

 ---

 **Made with ❤️ for Diwali celebrations** 🪔✨